Updated 11 April 2022

 When your assets pass a certain level, managing them can become a job in itself.
-Holding wealth in the form of cash can be inefficient, so you may want to make it work harder through investments.
+Holding wealth in the form of cash can be inefficient, so you may want to make it work harder through investments (like opening a stocks & shares ISA).
 However, managing a large portfolio of investments yourself can be time-consuming, even if you have the necessary expertise.
 For this reason, many such individuals engage a wealth manager to oversee their assets as a whole.

 Many independent financial advisers specialise in wealth management.
 Besides saving you time and effort, they can help you make the best decisions, select the best products, ensure that your portfolio remains aligned with your life goals, and that your wealth fulfils its potential.